 Estimating Benefits of Electricity Trade Between California and its Neighbors

-Premise: All portions of the Western systems benefit from interconnection by trade between the parties, which reduces long-term capital investment, and short-term fuel costs in varying degrees.
+Premise: All portions of the Western systems benefit from open access on interconnections between regions.
+Trade between the parties reduces long-term capital investment, and short-term fuel costs in varying degrees.

 If trade were curtailed by California, the economic harm to the system can be approximated by the value of trade in recent years.

 Givens: The state of California is a net importer of energy on an annual basis.
 From the Northwest there are seasonal short-term transactions as well as some long term contracts (e.g. Colstrip).
 From the Desert Southwest, there are long-term investments or contracts of parties in the state of California in plants in Arizona (e.g. Navajo, Palo Verde), New Mexico (e.g. Four Corners) and Nevada (e.g. Hoover, Mojave).
+[LADWP’s imports from Intermountain Power Project are ignored because the plant is electrically in LADWP’s control area.]

+Assumptions:

-[LADWP’s imports from Intermountainl Power Project are ignored because the plant is electrically in LADWP’s control area.] using the MWhs that flow between to regions times an estimate of the cost savings associated with the trade.
+Benefits can be measured using the MWhs that flow between to regions times an estimate of the cost savings associated with the trade.

 The value of capacity can be measured as peak-period power flows times the levelized cost of a peaking resource.
 This essentially assumes that capacity used in one region (CA) has value but that it was provided at zero cost from the source region.